zzxx-husky/zeromq-scala-binding/README.md

 # Scala Binding for ZeroMQ

-This version is intend to support lib-zmq-4.X, jna-4.2.2 and jnr-0.8.4, as the lastest ones currently.
+This version is intend to support zeromq-4.0.4, jna-4.2.2 and jnr-0.8.4, as the lastest ones currently.

+CAUTION:
-CAUTION: Since this is not an official version, use it with care.
+1. Since this is not an official version, use it with care.
 I suggest you use sbt `publish-local` to make it a local repository.
+2. This binding is not fully support zeromq-4.1.4.
+Since I found the struct of zmq_msg_t is changed again.

 Here I also thank Alex for his contribution: https://github.com/alexdeleon/zeromq-scala-binding.
 He did most of the updates for ZeroMQLibrary and the two tests.